PostHog/posthog.com/contents/blog/best-gdpr-compliant-analytics-tools.md

 The European Union's GDPR (General Data Protection Regulation) was created in 2016 to provide a framework which protects user privacy and shape how the data of users in the EU (and the UK) can be stored and shared.
 It applies to all businesses, non-profits and public organizations across the EU and the penalties for breaking it are severe -- up to 4% of your yearly revenue.

-While GDPR has created an essential and much-needed framework for handling user data however, it has also complicated the ways in which teams can collect user information.
+While GDPR has created an essential and much-needed framework for handling user data, it has also complicated the ways in which teams can collect user information.
 A recent ruling in Austria, for example, punished a business for using Google Analytics and exporting user data to Google's US-based servers.
-As a result, many teams are now searching for new GDPR compliant analytics tools for fear that popular tools such as Amplitude, Mixpanel and [Google Analytics may be illegal](https://isgoogleanalyticsillegal.com/).
+As a result, many teams are now searching for new GDPR-compliant analytics tools for fear that popular tools such as Amplitude, Mixpanel and [Google Analytics may be illegal](https://isgoogleanalyticsillegal.com/).

-Of course, not all GDPR analytics tools are created equal and that’s why we’ve created this list of the 5 best GDPR compliant analytics tools.
+Of course, not all GDPR analytics tools are created equal and that’s why we’ve created this list of the best-GDPR compliant analytics tools.
 [Google may propose alternative solutions to big tech's GDPR problem](/blog/gdpr-google-analytics-privacy-shield), but the best solution is still to choose an analytics provider which you can self-host.

 ## 1. [PostHog](https://posthog.com/product)
 ![PostHog - best gdpr compliant analytics tools](../images/blog/gdpr-compliant-analytics/posthog-gdpr-compliant.png)

-PostHog is an all-in-one analytics platform that includes tools such as Session Recording, Feature Flags, Heatmaps and Group Analytics.
+PostHog is an all-in-one, [open source analytics platform](/blog/best-open-source-analytics-tools) that includes tools such as Session Recording, Feature Flags, Heatmaps and Group Analytics.
 It’s also available in a self-hosted deployment, which means you can control exactly where user information is stored and how it is processed.

-We believe this extensive feature set makes PostHog a powerful, GDPR compliant alternative to tools such as Mixpanel and Amplitude, which only offer cloud-hosted services with servers outside the EU.
+We believe this extensive feature set makes PostHog a powerful, GDPR compliant alternative to tools such as Mixpanel and Amplitude, which only offer cloud-hosted services.

 Best of all, PostHog is entirely self-serve, with event auto-capture that enables you to start collecting information out of the box and making fast, product-led decisions.